rsmaayon/rsmaayon/README.md

 welcone to my github page.
 I am learning multiple topics and usually keep assignments in this profile.
 - 💻I’m currently doing multiple courses on Artificial Intelligence, Data Science and Machine learning related topics.
 - 👨‍💻Learning Python, R, SQL, Power BI, Tableau.
-- 🛠 Working on JS, HTML, CSS, ML packages, Azure, GCP...... (guide me).
+- 🛠 Working on a bright career switch (guide me).
 - ☕Badges : (will be updated later).
 - ⚡️fascinated by recent advancements and love to know more.
 - 🔭Looking forward for working with AI/ML/DS related projects (noobish, but hardworking).